dhanyn10/electron-example/README.md

 # About
 This is very minimal application made with Electron Quick Start.

-The place for several application to test each features in Electron thats look difficult.
+The place for several application to test each features in Electron thats looks difficult.